© Newlight | Dreamstime.com

 - “10 Dementia Symptoms: Warning Signs vs. Normal Aging”

-For more details on the genetics of Alzheimer’s, go to the National Institute on Aging website.
+And for more details on the genetics of Alzheimer’s, go to the National Institute on Aging website.

 Originally published in October 2016 and updated.